solana-foundation/developer-content/docs/core/fees.md

 consume and the compute unit price by including a `SetComputeUnitLimit` and `SetComputeUnitPrice` compute budget instruction respectively.

-> Note: Unlike other instructions inside a Solana transaction,
+> Unlike other instructions inside a Solana transaction,
 > [Compute Budget instructions](https://github.com/solana-labs/solana/blob/master/sdk/src/compute_budget.rs)
 > do **NOT** require any accounts.